Updated Apr. 27, 2022

 First-Generation Mechanical Bodies

 Recommendations.
 The original Pentaxes have a wonderful, integrated feel to their operation.
 Film winding is delicious, the shutter release is positive, and it's like they said in the old advertisements, "just hold a Pentax".
 The S2-and-newer models are the most convenient to use, and their control layout is instantly familiar to anyone that has laid hands on a Spotmatic or K-series Pentax body.
 The three earliest models, with the slow speed dial, are desired by collectors, with the rare "S" or second-gen "Tower 26" (less than 5,000 produced) fetching the highest prices.
 The rare SB & SB2 Japanese military models are also valued by collectors.
 As far as a user body goes, our top recommendation is the SV/H3v.
 It had the benefit of all of the improvements made over during the first six years of Pentax production and possibly the coolest self-timer of all time :-).
 Over 480,000 were made, so they are fairly easy to come by, and prices are very reasonable.
 But any model from the S2 and up makes a great camera to build around.
-A couple of caveats: 1) because even the newest of these bodies is at least 50 years old, a CLA (clean, lube, adjust) is often in order (especially when it comes to getting properly regulated shutter speeds), and 2) the Asahi Pentaxes do not seem to like cold weather, in general, and will often jam once their temperature threshold has been met.
+A couple of caveats: 1) the 1/1000 speed on the first-gen Pentaxes (and early Spotmatics, for that matter) seems to be more problematic than average.
+They can get a bit draggy and cause exposure issues.
+It's almost like Pentax had a good 1/500 shutter but they were pushing the design too hard at 1/1000.
+Because these bodies are at least 50 years old, a CLA (clean, lube, adjust) is often in order (especially when it comes to getting properly regulated shutter speeds), but just be aware that a CLA will not always cure a slow 1/1000 speed, and 2) the pre-Spotmatic Asahi Pentaxes do not seem to like cold weather, in general, and will often jam once their temperature threshold has been met.
 This is due to their fine tolerances combined with the lubricants' viscosity increasing.
 Other than that, the wonderfully sparse finder and mechanical excellence of these SLRs is a joy to experience.
 Just remember, you'll need a handheld or clip-on meter (make sure that your body has the machined cut-out in the shutter speed dial to allow the clip-on meter to couple), or you can just use Sunny 16, to get good exposures :-).

 Second Generation Mechanical Bodies

 Recommendations.
 Mechanical Spotmatics have much to offer as learning tools or just enjoying the vintage SLR experience.
 They are simple, inexpensive, reliable, and are a gateway to an absolute avalanche of M42 lenses of all kinds and brands.
-The Spotmatic F sits at the top as far as features are concerned, and if full-aperture metering is a must for you, it's the only game in town.
-A modern 357/SR44/S76 silver-oxide battery can be used with an o-ring to power the meter.
-For all other mechanical Spotmatics, a silver-oxide 386/392 battery with an o-ring can be used to power the meter.
+The Spotmatic F sits at the top as far as features are concerned, and if full-aperture metering is a must for you, it's the only game in M42-town.
+A modern 357/SR44/S76 silver-oxide battery can be used with a 10mm (3/8") o-ring to power the meter.
+For all other mechanical Spotmatics, a silver-oxide 387S battery is the best option to power the meter (if you cannot get a 387, you can use a 394/380 cell with an 8mm (5/16") o-ring to achieve the same result).
 Spotmatics have a bridge circuit that automatically compensates for the voltage difference between the original mercury cell (1.35v) and the current silver-oxide battery (1.55), so the meter will work just fine as long as its calibration is on.
 Next comes the Spotmatic II with its integrated hot-shoe and internal improvements over the original Spottie.
-Another nice thing with Spotties (as opposed to the K1000, let's say) is there is an actual switch to shut off the meter.
-On the K1000 and KM, you have to put the lens cap on to shut off the meter, which can sometimes be an inconvenience.
+Another nice thing with most Spotties (except the Spotmatic F) is that there is an actual switch to shut off the meter.
+On the Spotmatic F (along with the K-mount bodies - KM and K1000), you have to put the lens cap on to shut off the meter, which can sometimes be an inconvenience.
 Another advantage over the K1000 is the built-in DOF Auto/Manual lever on all Super Takumar and newer M42 Pentax lenses.
-So an SP1000, which other than the lens mount is identical to the K1000, offers the DOF preview that the K1000 does not.
-There is nothing wrong with an SP500, but why lose out on 1/1000 sec. when a Spotmatic or SP1000 can be had so easily :-) ?
+So an SP1000, which other than the lens mount and meter switch is identical to the K1000, offers the DOF preview that the K1000 does not.
+There is nothing wrong with an SP500, but why lose out on 1/1000 sec. when a Spotmatic or SP1000 can be had so easily :-)?
+As noted above, carefully watch for draggy 1/1000 settings on mechanical Spotties of all ilks (same deal with KMs & K1000s, again in Part 2).

 Recommendations.
 As alluded to above, the Electro Spotmatic is more noteworthy for its place in 35mm SLR history than as a great working camera for today.
-The ES is more reliable and the ESII the best of the lot.
+The ES was made more reliable (in two stages) and the ESII the best of the lot.
 The lack of metering in manual mode is a turn-off for many potential users.
 Functionally, these are beautiful cameras to use, with all of the classic Spottie ergonomics.
 Prices are generally very reasonable, but as with any vintage electronic body, ensure that the meter and shutter are fully functional before buying.
 The self-timer and viewfinder blind of the ESII add to its versatility.
-However, if those features are not a priority, an ES can fit the bill very nicely.
+However, if those features are not a priority, a 65xxxxx-numbered ES can fit the bill, nicely.

 Pentax had the earliest connections with electronic flash due to its relationship with Honeywell (and by extension, Heiland, who had worked with Harold Edgerton of MIT in his groundbreaking experiments in electronic stroboscopic photography in the 1930s & '40s).
 They featured Pentax SLRs in their advertising from the time that they became the US distributor for Asahi in the late '50s.
 Heiland was the market leader in flash technology from the 1940s through to the late 1960s.
 The Heiland Futuramic (1958) was the first self-contained electronic flash on the market.
 In 1965, now using the Honeywell name, they brought out the first auto-sensor electronic flash.
 There was a full line of flashes, from the off-camera "potato masher"-style units to compacts, and slaves for studio use.
 There were literally dozens of models offered throughout the era of M42-screwmount Pentaxes, although there were only 5 or 6 basic configurations.
 There was also a plethora of accessories to go along with the basic flash units themselves.
 Because Pentax used horizontal shutters in all of its production SLRs during the M42 period, maximum flash sync speed with electronic flash (X-sync) was 1/50 - 1/60 sec.